Bob Sauvé: Career

 As the 1978–79 season began, Sauvé entered training camp determined to make the NHL for good.
-Unfortunately, he suffered a broken finger and began the season in Hershey.
-After Edwards later suffered a sprained ankle, Sauvé was called up to Buffalo, this time to stay.
+He suffered a broken finger and began the season in Hershey.
+After Edwards suffered a sprained ankle, Sauvé was called up to Buffalo, this time to stay.
 The goaltending duo of Sauvé and Edwards had an immediate impact on the Sabres.
 Sauvé led the league in goals against average for the 1979–80 season and was co-recipient of the Vezina Trophy with Edwards in the same season.

 Sauvé was traded to the Detroit Red Wings on December 2, 1981, but re-signed with the Sabres as a free agent on June 8, 1982, after Edwards was traded to the Calgary Flames.
 Sauvé was joined in net by a young phenom just out of high school named Tom Barrasso for the 1983–84 season, and the duo went on to share the William M. Jennings Trophy for fewest goals allowed in 1984–85.
-Barrasso was always quick to credit Sauvé for not only helping him but for challenging him with his own strong play.
-Sauvé was dealt by Buffalo to the Chicago Black Hawks in exchange for a 3rd round pick in the 1986 NHL Entry Draft.
+Sauvé was dealt by Buffalo to the Chicago Black Hawks in exchange for a third-round pick in the 1986 NHL Entry Draft.
 Sauvé spent two uneventful seasons in Chicago before signing with the New Jersey Devils as a free agent on July 10, 1987.
 After two seasons in New Jersey, Sauvé announced his retirement from the NHL in 1989 due to chronic back problems.

-Other
+Sauvé remained active in hockey after retirement, first as the president of the New Jersey Devils' alumni association, then as a goalie coach and later as a player agent.
+His list of clients includes Patrick Roy, Vincent Lecavalier, Jocelyn Thibault, Pierre Turgeon, Vincent Damphousse and Simon Gagné.

+Personal life

 Sauvé's younger brother, forward Jean-François Sauvé, also played in the NHL and was briefly a teammate of his older brother in Buffalo.
 His son Philippe Sauvé was a professional goaltender who played in the NHL and in Europe for the Hamburg Freezers.
 His nephew Maxime Sauvé was an NHL hockey forward.

-Sauvé remained active in hockey after retirement, first as the president of the New Jersey Devils' alumni association, then as a goalie coach and later as a player agent.
-His list of clientele has included many of Quebec's biggest names including Patrick Roy, Vincent Lecavalier, Jocelyn Thibault, Pierre Turgeon, Vincent Damphousse and Simon Gagné.